dfithian/prune-juice/README.md

 It's pretty slow, especially for big projects.

 * Fold over the import lists, removing module names and dependencies that have been used
+* Write benchmarks to see trends over time